Gabriel Diamond, FilmmakerGabriel Diamond, with permission

 The Skoll Foundation

-Diamond, who has been a filmmaker since he was 13, is now the staff filmmaker for the Skoll Foundation, run by Jeff Skoll.
+Diamond, who has been a filmmaker since he was 13, is currently the staff filmmaker for the Skoll Foundation, run by Jeff Skoll.
 The organization showcases social inovators making a difference in the world.
 His subjects have included Malala, Al Gore, Kofi Annan, Bono, Jimmy Carter, Annie Lennox and many more.

 The Skoll Foundation shares MY HERO’s commitment to using the power of stories of heroes working to make a difference in the world.
 On the foundation's website, their home page describes their important work: The Skoll Foundation catalyzes transformational social change by investing in, connecting, and championing social entrepreneurs and other social innovators who together advance bold and equitable solutions to the world’s most pressing problems.""